enszrlu/hulu-clone/README.md

 Extras I have Included:

--   Scroll when hover on corner of Live Anywhere cards
 -   Custom hover bounce on icons
 -   Loading bar on top
 -   Pagination on Homepage to discover more movies & TV series